hardentools/hardentools/README.md

 - **Shows file extensions and hidden files in explorer**.
 This is very useful to detect files pretending to be another file type (e.g. an exe file named like iAmSimulatingToBeAPdf.pdf.exe)

+- **Activates additional LSA Protection (Optional / Expert Setting): With this setting enabled Windows provides additional protection for the LSA processes to prevent reading memory from and code injection by non-protected processes.
+This provides added security against reading of credentials by malicious processes.

 - **Windows Defender Attack Surface Reduction (ASR)**.
 Enables various remediations using ASR starting with Windows 10 / 1709 (Block executable content from email client and webmail, Block Office applications from creating child processes, Block Office applications from creating executable content & from injecting code into other processes, Block JavaScript or VBScript from launching downloaded executable content, Block execution of potentially obfuscated scripts, Block Win32 API calls from Office macro).
 To be effective this needs the following prerequisites:

   - Windows 10 version >= 1709,